(Photo courtesy of NetPS Plant Finder)

 - Mass Planting

 Planting & Growing

-Anthurium is a fine choice for the garden, but it is also a good selection for planting in outdoor containers and hanging baskets.
-It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers against which the larger thriller plants stand out.
+Chicory is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
+With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.